 ***This program has temporarily suspended admissions effective Summer 2021***

-The Intervention Specialist track in the Master in Education Teacher Leadership program requires 15 credit hours of core courses, including completion of a capstone research project.
+The Supporting High Needs Populations track in the Master of Education Curriculum and Instruction program requires 15 credit hours of core courses, including completion of a capstone research project.
 In addition, students take 18 credit hours of specialization courses.

 Required Courses: 33-36 Credit Hours